DerBrunoIR/Minecraft-GameOfLife/README.md

 execute if block ~[dx+1] ~[dy-1] ~[zd] minecraft:glowstone run scoreboard players add @a count 1
 ```

-This looks more complicated, however it allows us to just copy those commands into multiple commands at different locations.
+This looks more complicated, however, it allows us to just copy those commands into multiple commands at different locations.
-We can therefore use the same commands for counting neighbours for different cells.
+We can therefore use the same commands for counting neighbors for different cells.

-Next we discuess how to change the state of cells.
+Next we discuss how to change the state of cells.

 The classic game of life obeys to the following rules:

-1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
-2. Any live cell with two or three live neighbours lives on to the next generation.
+2. Any live cell with two or three live neighbors lives on to the next generation.
-3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+3. Any live cell with more than three live neighbors dies, as if by overpopulation.
-4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction
+4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction

-By simplifing the rules we get:
+By simplifying the rules, we get:

-1. Any live cell with more than three neigbours dies.
+1. Any live cell with more than three neighbors dies.
-2. Any live cell with less than two neighbours dies.
+2. Any live cell with less than two neighbors dies.
-3. Any dead cell with exactly three neighbours rises from the dead.
+3. Any dead cell with exactly three neighbors rises from the dead.

-Conveniently we can leverage the `execute` command again.
+Conveniently, we can leverage the `execute` command again.
-This time however, we have to compare values.
+This time, however, we have to compare values.
-Specifically the values `2` and `3`.
+Specifically, the values `2` and `3`.
 As mentioned before, values can only be stored in the scoreboard.
-Therefore I created two entities holding the those specific values `2` and `3`.
+Therefore, I created two entities holding the those specific values `2` and `3`.
 `@e[name=Two,limit=1]` addresses the bat holding the value `2`.

 ![two_three](https://github.com/user-attachments/assets/c02f664d-c180-4aa7-882e-38841f6dc241)